JimStein/diffstock-tui/README.md

 ## Usage

 ### 1. Training the Model
 Before running inference, you should train the model to learn market patterns.
-This downloads 5 years of data for SPY, BTC, and NVDA, and trains the diffusion model.
+This downloads 5 years of data for a broad basket of assets (SPY, QQQ, Sector ETFs, Gold, Oil, BTC, etc.) and trains the diffusion model.

 ```bash
 cargo run --release -- --train